juzna/whonow/README.md

                         Log to CSV file (default: false) -m, --verbose         Log request timestamp and sender IP address to stdout (default: false)
+  -s DOMAIN_SUFFIX, --dns-suffix DOMAIN_SUFFIX
+                        Perform rebinding only for domains ending with DOMAIN_SUFFIX, do actual DNS resolution for all other domains.
+This is useful for local testing, e.g. you can tell docker to use whonow for DNS resolution.
 ```

 ## Testing